isabellachen/steppenwolf/README.md

 A self-critical WP theme that is mostly an empty shell.
 Acutally it's a menu bar and footer, ready for a page builder.
-The theme author prefers Beaver Builder as its less likely to get in her way.

 ## Installation